Meal Planning Can Help Save You $1,600 a Year on Your Grocery Budget!

 Many times stores will have loss leaders (items they sell at a loss just to get people into their store).
 Did I mention that I worked in a grocery store for six years?
 No?
 Well, I did.
 It is a fantastic, socially conscious store (B-Corp certified) that helped bring healthy and local food to the communities they serve.

 Yet, they weren’t cheap.
 Even with a staff member discount, I was paying a lot for my groceries.
-Yet I knew that certain times of the year, they would offer boneless skinless chicken breasts at $2 off the regular price (that was basically at cost for the store), $4.99 vs. $6.99.
+Yet I knew that at certain times of the year, they would offer boneless skinless chicken breasts at $2 off the regular price (that was basically at cost for the store), $4.99 vs. $6.99.
 I bought enough chicken as my food budget would allow.
 We’re talking like 20 breasts.
 Then I would take them home, portion two breasts into a freezer bag, and boom, chicken for months!

 I knew about these times, so I planned it into my food budget.
 Other times of year stores have a sale is their anniversary day (or founder days), or holidays.
 Each chain is a little bit different, so don’t be shy.
 Ask them when their big sales are!

 In fact, go the extra mile and ask them which days they mark their items down.
 For example, canned goods may go on Tuesday, boxed goods on Wednesday.
 Or they may go by the department, dry grocery on Monday, and perishable grocery (dairy and such) on Friday.
 Ask them what time of day they start and when they finish.
 Then see if you can go in near to the time that they are wrapping up.